-It’s been almost 13 years since Joaquin won his last cap for Spain, but incredibly, aged 38, he’s still going strong Real Betis.
+It’s been over a decade and a half since Joaquin won his last cap for Spain, but incredibly, aged 41, he’s still going strong Real Betis.
 Few footballers have ever looked like they’re enjoying themselves so much.

-list might only include a couple of Copa Del Rey triumphs but Joaquin has had as colourful a career as any of his contemporaries.
+His honour’s list might only include a few Copa Del Rey triumphs but Joaquin has had as colourful a career as any of his contemporaries.
 He will retire as one of the most popular players in Spain…just don’t ask Sevilla fans.

 Here are just a few of the reasons why we love him and why you should too.